tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 It is composed of a validator set, commit and header all at the same height.
 - a **Trace** is seen as an array of light blocks across a range of heights that were created as a result of skipping verification.
+- `VerifySkipping` (sometimes known as bisection of verify non adjacent) is a method the light client uses to verify headers where it jumps between headers to reach a target header, verifying each one by making sure that 1/3 of the validators that signed the trusted header also signed the untrusted one.
+- Light Bifurcation Point: is the height where during `VerifySkipping` of the header heights of two providers, (i.e. a primary and a witness) the headers verified are both valid but different.

 ## Alternative Approaches